 /admin/customization/config using the Admin Navigation menu.

-These three sections will allow you to set up the bulk of your design options, like choosing your logo, primary brand color, community name, etc. Clicking each link will take you to the relevant page in these docs, to continue to complete your customization process.
+Once in Config, we recommend you navigate down the page to these sections, which will allow you to set up the bulk of your design options, like choosing your logo, primary brand color, community name, etc. Clicking each link will take you to the relevant page in these docs, to continue to complete your customization process:

 2. Create a Welcome Thread